Marshal General of France

-Marshal General of France, originally "Marshal General of the King's camps and armies" (maréchal général des camps et armées du roi), was a title given to signify that the recipient had authority over all of the French armies, in the days when a Marshal of France usually governed only one army.
+Marshal General of France, originally Marshal General of the King's Camps and Armies (maréchal général des camps et armées du roi), was a title signifying that its holder exercised authority over all French armies, at a time when a Marshal of France usually commanded only one army.

-This title was bestowed only on Marshals of France, usually when the title of Constable of France was unavailable or, after 1626, suppressed.
-Unlike the title of marshal, marshal general was rarely granted to active military commanders.
-Rather, especially in the 18th and 19th centuries, it was an end-of-career reward for particularly deserving or loyal marshals.
+The title was bestowed only on marshals, generally when the office of the Constable of France was vacant or, after 1626, suppressed.
+Unlike the title of marshal, the title of marshal general was rarely granted to active military commanders.
+Rather, especially in the 18th and 19th centuries, it served as an honorary, end-of-career distinction awarded to particularly distinguished or loyal marshals.

 List of titleholders

 Six in the pre-revolutionary kingdom of France: